Psychology

 Attention-deficit/hyperactivity disorder (ADHD), anxiety, and behavior disorders are among the most common mental health conditions that can be diagnosed during childhood, according to the Centers for Disease Control and Prevention (CDC) list.
 Consider the following estimates:

-• 8.9 percent (approximately 5.5 million) of youth ages 3–17 have a diagnosed behavior problem.
+• 44.1 percent of youth ages 3–17 with ADHD have a diagnosed behavior problem.

 These numbers, both the CDC and APA note, are more pronounced among children and youth living in low-income communities.
 The CDC reports that more than one in five children who live below the federal poverty level have received a diagnosis of a mental, behavioral, or developmental disorder.